siwalikm/quick-form-css/README.md

 Change Color(s)
 -------------
-To change theme or background colors of your form add the following snippet within a `<style>` tag in the head section of your webpage.
+To change theme or background colors of your form add the following snippet within a `<style>` tag in the head section of your webpage and update with your form colors.

 	    html {
             --main-bg-color: black;